 - Drink lots of fluids and eat well.
 Avoid caffeine, alcohol, salt, and tobacco.

 - If you think your meds are making you feel dizzy, talk to your doctor.
-He may change your dose, have you stop using them, or try something else.
+They may change your dose, have you stop using them, or try something else.

 - Don’t drive if you have dizzy spells.